Somali Democratic Republic: 1982 Ethiopian–Somali Border War

-On June 30, 1982, Ethiopian army units, together with SSDF guerrillas, struck at several points along Ethiopia's southern border with Somalia, the operation initially aimed to advance all the way to the Somali coastline and ultimately overthrow the Barre regime.
-Which ended in a Stalemate at border towns of Galdogob and Balanbale about 50 kilometers northwest of Galcaio.
-Further Ethiopian attacks were repulsed by the SNA.
-Although Ethiopia aligned with the SSDF rebels had a larger army then the SNA, with approximately 10,000 to 15,000 Ethiopian troops, equipped with Soviet-supplied MIG fighters and T-55 tanks, launched an invasion, and were accompanied by 2,000 to 5,000 Somali Salvation Democratic Front (SSDF) rebels, who were similarly armed with tanks and received support from Ethiopian artillery and air forces.Ethiopian troops and SSDF Rebels failed to capture the key cities of Galkayo and Beledweyne, as the Somali army successfully repelled the main assault.
-Due to Siad Barre’s efforts there was an upsurge in domestic support for Somali President Siad Barre during the 1982 Ethiopian–Somali Border War.
+On 30 June 1982, Ethiopian army units, together with SSDF guerrillas, struck at several points along Ethiopia's southern border with Somalia, the operation initially aimed to advance all the way to the Somali coastline and ultimately overthrow the Barre regime.
+This ended in a stalemate at the border towns of Galdogob and Balanbale about 50 kilometers northwest of Galcaio.
+Further Ethiopian attacks were repulsed by the SNA even after Ethiopia aligned with the SSDF rebels who had the larger army with approximately 10,000 to 15,000 Ethiopian troops, equipped with Soviet-supplied MIG fighters and T-55 tanks and were accompanied by 2,000 to 5,000 Somali Salvation Democratic Front (SSDF) rebels, who were similarly armed with tanks and received support from Ethiopian artillery and air forces.
+Ethiopian troops and SSDF rebels failed to capture the key cities of Galkayo and Beledweyne, as the Somali army successfully repelled the main assault.
+These accomplishments paired with Barre's own political efforts created an upsurge in domestic support for him during the war.

-Ethiopian officer's notes for a June 1982 offensive, analyzed by Somali Army intelligence.
-Symbols at the page's base depict three divisions at a start line.
-In Amharic, notes mention BTRs moving in line, 100 troops per row, advancing in depth through a mined area before attacking.
-The document was captured in a failed assault.

 Collapse

 In 1979, a new constitution was introduced, leading to elections for a People's Assembly.
 Despite this, Barre's Somali Revolutionary Socialist Party (SRSP) continued to maintain control.
 In October 1980, the SRSP was disbanded, and the Supreme Revolutionary Council was re-established in its place.
-The regime weakened further in the 80's as the Cold War drew to a close, diminishing Somalia's strategic importance.
+The regime continued to weaken in the 1980s as the Cold War drew to a close, diminishing Somalia's strategic importance.

-The government's totalitarian grip culminated in the Isaaq genocide (1987–1989), in response to the attacks the Somali government suffered by militant groups such as the 1970 Zeila uprising (done by Mohamed Farah Dalmar Yusuf subsequent key member of the SNM) and later bombings within the city of Hargeisa by the Somali National Movement (SNM) a militant rebel organization backed by Ethiopia of predominantly Isaaq supporters.
-This response which devastated several major cities and at timws targeted members of the Isaaq clan.
-Civilian death estimates range from 50,000 to 100,000.
-Groups opposed to Barre’s regime predominantly supported by Ethiopia, emerged across the country and eventually led to the Somali Civil War.
+The government's totalitarian grip reached its peak during the Isaaq genocide (1987–1989) in response to the attacks against the Somali government by militant groups during the 1970 Zeila uprising (led by Mohamed Farah Dalmar Yusuf, subsequent key member of the SNM) and later bombings within the city of Hargeisa by the Somali National Movement (SNM) a militant rebel organization backed by Ethiopia of predominantly Isaaq supporters.
+Civilian death estimates range from 50,000 to 200,000.
+Groups opposed to Barre's regime predominantly supported by Ethiopia, emerged across the country and mounting tensions led to the breakout of the Somali Civil War.
 Among these militia groups were the Somali Salvation Democratic Front (SSDF), the United Somali Congress (USC), the Somali National Movement (SNM), and the Somali Patriotic Movement (SPM), alongside non-violent political opposition such as the Somali Democratic Movement (SDM), the Somali Democratic Alliance (SDA) and the Somali Manifesto Group (SMG).
-On the 26th of January 1991, Barre was ousted from power, and subsequently Somalia immediately descended into chaos in the wake of civil war.
+On 26 January 1991, Barre was ousted from power leaving behind a power vacuum between opposition groups in its wake.